neticdk/go-common/pkg/cli/TUTORIAL.md

 }
 ```

-It comes at the cost of loosing some flexibility.
+It comes at the cost of losing some flexibility.
 If you need that flexibility,
 you can always set `RunE` on `cobra.Cobra` to do your own thing.

 When the sub-command runs, it runs these three functions in order: